-- 1. A continuous siren indicates a fire warning and advises those present in the building to evacuate the premises. - 2.
-An intermittent pulse siren indicates that a lock down of the buildings is required.
+- 1. An intermittent siren indicates a fire warning and advises those present in the building to evacuate the premises. - 2.
+A continuous pulse siren indicates that a lock down of the buildings is required.

 Fire/evacuation practice drills are carried out at least once a term, day and night time for day students and boarders, and during school holidays for residential or Summer School visits.
-These sirens are played to the school staff and students termly using an announcement over the phone tannoy system, to ensure all can identify the difference in sounds.
+These sirens are played to the school staff and students termly during an assembly, to ensure all can identify the difference in sounds.
 Details of evacuation practices are arranged between the Head and the Bursar/Head of Maintenance.
 A log is recorded and kept by the Head of Maintenance.